Startup cruise line Virgin Voyages pushes back Miami debut for 6th time

-Able to carry 2,770 passengers at double occupancy and 17 decks high, Scarlet Lady was designed to cater to a hipster crowd with everything from a tattoo parlour and drag queen brunches to a colourful karaoke lounge.
+Able to carry 2,770 passengers at double occupancy and 17 decks high, Scarlet Lady was designed to cater to a hipster crowd with everything from a tattoo parlor and drag queen brunches to a colorful karaoke lounge.
 To ensure a proper party vibe, it also was designed a kid-free travel zone, with no passengers under the age of 18.

-Virgin Voyages is going after travellers who might think themselves too cool to cruise.
-To that end, Scarlet Lady is eschewing buffets, dress codes and big Broadway-style theatre shows in favour of interactive dance parties, DJ sets, “microplays” and late-night games of dodgeball.
+Virgin Voyages is going after travelers who might think themselves too cool to cruise.
+To that end, Scarlet Lady is eschewing buffets, dress codes and big Broadway-style theater shows in favor of interactive dance parties, DJ sets, “microplays” and late-night games of dodgeball.